starfi5h/DSP_Mod_Support/ModFixerOne/README.md

 # Mod Fixer One

-1. Make some inactive mods that haven't updated work on the Dark Fog game version.
+1. Make some outdated mods to work on the Dark Fog game version.
 (0.10.x)
 2. Remove process filter of plugins that block PC game pass version.
-This solve `[Warning:BepInEx] Skipping ... because of process filters (DSPGAME.exe)`, so XGP user don't have to rename `Dyson Sphere Program.exe` to `DSPGAME.exe` and `Dyson Sphere Program_Data` folder to `DSPGAME_Data` to load some mods.
+This solves `[Warning:BepInEx] Skipping ... because of process filters (DSPGAME.exe)` that prevent the mods from loading.
+3. Fix for save that has mecha upgrade drone task points exceeding vanilla limit 4, which causes an error in `ConstructionModuleComponent.InsertBuildTarget`.

 ## How does it work